 All companies subject to the normal tax regime or the simplified tax regime shall file and pay taxes monthly.

-There is a minimum tax of 1.5% based on turnover and an additional XAF 1 million as the minimum/floor amount.
+There is a minimum tax of 1.5% based on turnover.

 The minimum tax shall be filed and paid monthly for companies subject to the normal tax regime or the simplified tax regime (see above for tax regimes).